abdelilahbajjou/speech-recognition-digits/README.md

 ## 🙏 Acknowledgments

-- [Your University] for the academic framework
+- Faculty of Sciences Dhar El Mahraz –FSDM- for the academic framework
 - Course instructors for guidance
 - Open source libraries that made this project possible